kristiandroste/meturferse/README.md

 ## How to Use

+1. **Switch Themes**: Choose from 13 visual themes to customize your experience
-1. **Browse the Map**: Use mouse/touch to pan and zoom around Turf City
+2. **Browse the Map**: Use mouse/touch to pan and zoom around Turf City
+3. **Explore Plots**: Click any plot to view detailed information and high-resolution imagery
-2. **Query Wallets**: Enter an Ethereum address to highlight plots owned
+4. **Query Wallets**: Enter an Ethereum address to highlight plots owned
-3. **Apply Filters**: Use the filter panel to find plots by specific attributes
+5. **Apply Filters**: Use the filter panel to find plots by specific attributes
-4. **Explore Plots**: Click any plot to view detailed information and high-resolution imagery
-5. **Switch Themes**: Choose from 13 visual themes to customize your experience
+6. **View Neighborhoods**: With filters selected, click the Neighborhoods button to view each filtered plot's zone of influence

 ## Understanding Neighborhoods